What Is The Public Housing Program?

 It is Brunswick Housing Authority policy to admit qualified applicants only.
 An applicant is qualified if he or she meets the following criteria.

-- Is a family as defined in the Admissions and Continued Occupancy Plan (ACOP)
+- Is a family as defined in the Admissions and Continued Occupancy Policy (ACOP)

 - Head of Household where at least one member of the household is either a citizen or eligible non-citizen.
 (24CFR Part 5, Subpart E)